 |Disbursement of Proceeds||197.582(2)|

 A tax deed sale surplus occurs when a tax deed sale for a particular property results in the final selling price being higher than the opening bid amount.
 Excess proceeds shall be held and disbursed per Florida Statute 197.582.
-If funds are Unclaimed, The Clerk shall list the information on the Unclaimed Tax Deed Surplus List.
+The tax deed surplus case will be listed on the surplus funds tab within the tax deed search link.

 Information provided by the Clerk of Circuit Court should be considered as basic information only and may not be applicable to every situation.
 The information is not intended to be used as legal advice.
 Specific guidance concerning tax deed sales should be directed to a qualified attorney.